umerali06/SELF-INTRODUCTION-BY-UMER-ALI/README.md

 ## 4. Passion for Learning

 I am a passionate learner, always eager to explore new ideas and technologies.
 My enthusiasm for learning is not confined to the classroom; I continually seek opportunities to expand my knowledge through online courses, workshops, and hands-on projects.

+## 5. Technical Skills

+In terms of skills, I am proficient in both **Full Stack** and **MERN Stack development**.
+My expertise includes working with **MongoDB, Express.js, React.js, and Node.js**, enabling me to build dynamic and scalable web applications.
+I also have a solid understanding of **front-end and back-end development**, ensuring seamless integration across the stack.